brononius/wasteScale/README.md

 ## 3. Technical blabla
 I create all my scripts in a folder /diy.
 I use for this setup the folder /diy/wasteScale.
 If you want to change this folder, feel free.
-Just update all corresponding paths.
+Just update in the begin of the scripts the variable "scriptPath=" to your preference.

-### 2. Display reset
+### 1. Display reset
 The file resetDisplay.sh will reset the display when the raspberryPI is booted.
 It'll shows the enduser a message that the board is not (yet) connected.

 ```